graezykev/designgreat/docs/progress-logs/15-DESIGN_TOKEN_REFACTOR_STORY.md

 - Change the dark theme selector from `:root` to `.dg-theme-dark` (class-based theming is more flexible)
 - Update the JavaScript/TypeScript exports to use a `dg` namespace (consistency across all formats)
-- Make `lib-web-ui` consume CSS directly from the design token package instead of generating its own (the whole point - decoupling)
+- Make `lib-web-component` consume CSS directly from the design token package instead of generating its own (the whole point - decoupling)

 Should take maybe an hour or two, right?
 Update some configs, change some strings, update some imports.
 Standard refactoring stuff.